plebbit/plebbit-js/README.md

 }
 Author {
   address: string
-  previousCommentCid: string // linked list of the author's comments displayName?: string wallets?: {[chainTicker: string]: Wallet}
+  previousCommentCid?: string // linked list of the author's comments displayName?: string wallets?: {[chainTicker: string]: Wallet}
   avatar?: Nft
-  flair?: Flair // not part of the signature, mod can edit it after comment is published banExpiresAt?: number // timestamp in second, if defined the author was banned for this comment }
+  flair?: Flair // (added by moderator or author) not part of the signature, mod can edit it after comment is published banExpiresAt?: number // (added by moderator only) timestamp in second, if defined the author was banned for this comment }
 Wallet {
   address: string